Yesterday I got an email from a guy named Joshua Walton and this is what it said:

 The world today is riddled with a lack of trust.
 Public figures fall from grace daily, and even the most trusted leaders can be dashed upon the rocks in a shipwreck of deceit.
 Today’s youth will not TRUST marriage because of all the divorce these seen around them.
 Millennials don’t TRUST the societal norms because so many things seem broken and empty.
 One side of our government won’t TRUST the other, and we are all left wondering who can you TRUST anymore.

 You have two choices; give up, crawl into a hole and miss out on life, or you can dive in deep and search for truth.

-This is one of the reasons we are having the DFW Technology Prayer Breakfast on October 6, 2017 at the Irving Convention Center.
-We want to invite friends, neighbors and coworkers to come hear how Jesus Christ has changed the lives of leaders in the DFW Technology Community.
-Not that a story from Onyeka Nchege of Interstate Batteries is all you need to trust that the GOD of the Bible is the one true GOD; but it’s a start.
+This is one of the reasons we have the DFW Technology Prayer Breakfast.
+We invite friends, neighbors and coworkers to come hear how Jesus Christ has changed the lives of leaders in the DFW Technology Community.
+Not that a story from Pat Gelsinger of VMware or Onyeka Nchege of Interstate Batteries is all you need to trust that the GOD of the Bible is the one true GOD; but it’s a start.

 Jesus Christ directed Christians (those of us who would believe and follow Him), to go make Disciples of the world – that includes our business world.
 I want to make a difference in the lives of everyone I meet and work with.
 Your faith is just as important as your annual sales or technology road map.
 We have the opportunity to walk along side our business associates and boldly live out our faith so others come to TRUST in the GOD of the Bible.

-I hope you will join us on Friday, October 6.
+I hope you will join us for our annual event and see for yourself.
 Come to this event with an open mind because the person who invited you is trustworthy enough to take a chance on; unlike our Nigerian Prince above.
 We won’t ask you to send us your social security number or bank account to get more information.
 But we will ask you to come, listen, and decide for yourself.